The category of implicative algebras and realizability: Abstract

 \section{Abstract}

-In this paper we continue with the algebraic study of Krivine's realizability, refining some of the authors' previous constructions by introducing two categories with objects the abstract Krivine structures and the implicative algebras respectively.
+In this paper we continue with the algebraic study of Krivine's realizability, completing and generalizing some of the authors' previous constructions by introducing two categories with objects the abstract Krivine structures and the implicative algebras respectively.
 These categories are related by an adjunction whose existence clarifies many aspects of the theory previously established.
+We also revisit, reinterpret and generalize in categorical terms, some of the results of our previous work such as: the bullet construction, the equivalence of Krivine's, Streicher's and bullet triposes and also the fact that these triposes can be obtained --up to equivalence-- from implicative algebras or implicative ordered combinatory algebras.

 \today